Article originally appeared in Gentle Baby Solutions, Week 16

 On average, babies are ready to be weaned off swaddling between 3 and 4 months of age.
 However, many babies continue to enjoy being swaddled for naps while not be swaddled for night sleep.
 That’s ok!
 It’s more difficult to go to sleep during the day so swaddling can help.

-- Your baby fights the swaddle more than usual
+- Fights the swaddle more than usual

-- Your baby no longer quiets easily when swaddled.
+- No longer quiets easily when swaddled.

 Swaddle weaning options to try